spotDL/spotify-downloader/README.md

 - Songs that are already downloaded will be skipped and not be downloaded again.

+#### Download playlists

+- You can copy the Spotify URL of the playlist and pass it in `--playlist` option.

+For example

+- `python spodl.py --playlist https://open.spotify.com/user/camillazi/playlist/71MXqcSOKCxsLNtRvONkhF`

+- The script will load all the tracks from the playlist into `<playlist_name>.txt`

+- Then you can simply run `python spotdl.py --list=<playlist_name>.txt` to download all the tracks.

-#### Downloading playlists
+#### Download playlists by username

-- You can also load songs from any playlist provided you have a Spotify username or user id of that user.
+- You can also load songs using Spotify username if you don't have the playlist URL.
 (Open profile in Spotify, click on the three little dots below name, "Share", "Copy to clipboard", paste last numbers into command-line: `https://open.spotify.com/user/0123456790`)

 - Try running `python spotdl.py -u <your_username>`, it will show all your public playlists.

-- Once you select the one you want to download, the script will load all the tracks from the playlist into `<playlist_name>.txt`
+- Once you select the one you want to download, the script will load all the tracks from the playlist into `<playlist_name>.txt`.

-- Then you can simply run `python spotdl.py --list=<playlist_name>.txt` to download them all!
+- Run `python spotdl.py --list=<playlist_name>.txt` to download all the tracks.

 #### Specify the target directory